Cartridges

 — Not really.
 Moving mass is certainly an important factor, but there seems to be a threshold below which it doesn't matter so much any more.

 There are plenty of cartridges with low and very low moving mass that do not sound special.
-On the other hand, there are amazing pickup cartridges with positively huge moving mass, ranging from Denon DL-103 to Audio Technica AT-ART1000.
+On the other hand, there are great pickup cartridges with positively huge moving mass, ranging from Denon DL-103 to Audio Technica AT-ART1000.

 — Are MC (moving coil) cartridges always better than all other types?